ekral/Utb.PizzaKiosk/README.md

 ---
 ## Acknowledgments
+- I would like to thank luis antonio beltran for helping me with this project and for his deep knowledge that he has shared with me about MVVM and MAUI.

-While this assignment is the result of my (Erik Král) learning and creative effort, I acknowledge that the GPT-3.5 language model developed by OpenAI's guidance has deepened my understanding of topics related to software requirements, UML diagrams, and project management.
+- While this assignment is the result of my (Erik Král) learning and creative effort, I acknowledge that the GPT-3.5 language model developed by OpenAI's guidance has deepened my understanding of topics related to software requirements, UML diagrams, and project management.
 I also appreciate that the GPT-3.5 model has assisted me in improving English grammar and sentence structuring.